dat-ecosystem-archive/docs/docs/getting-started-installation.md

 sidebar_label: Installation
 ---

 This page will guide how to install Dat for the command line or javascript applications.
 There are also [many other applications](https://dat.land/apps), such as [Beaker Browser](https://beakerbrowser.com), which provide a graphical user interface and much more on Dat.

-Dat can be used as a command line tool, a Node.js library, and a JS library:
+Dat can be used as a command line tool, or as s JS library for Node.js and web browsers:

 * See below to install the `dat` command line tool.
-* Node.js - `npm install dat` and [read more](https://github.com/datproject/dat-node).
+* Node.js - `npm i dat-sdk` and [read more](https://github.com/datproject/sdk)
-* JavaScript - `npm install dat-js` and [learn more](https://github.com/datproject/dat-js).
+* Web - `<script src="https://bundle.run/dat-sdk@1"></script>` and [read more](https://github.com/datproject/sdk)

 ## Installing Dat Command Line